 fbpx

-Peter F. LiFari is the 2022 CSI Housing Fellow.
-He is the Chief Executive Officer of Maiker Housing Partners, a public housing authority, owner, operator and developer of multifamily affordable housing in Adams County, Colorado.
-In his role as Executive Director, LiFari leads a passionate team committed to ending the cycle of generational poverty by providing individuals and families with access to affordable housing, support programs and by engaging in community development.
+Peter F. LiFari is the Chief Executive Officer of Maiker Housing Partners, a socially conscious public housing authority, owner, operator and developer of multifamily affordable housing based in Adams County, Colorado.
+In his role as CEO, LiFari leads a passionate team committed to ending the cycle of generational poverty by providing individuals and families with access to affordable housing, support programs and by engaging in community development.
 LiFari is a compassionate visionary whose leadership style is grounded in treating individuals with empathy, warmth and grace.

-LiFari is currently using his expertise to provide strategic guidance to Rocky Mountain Partnership, a collective impact model, as Co-Chair of their Steering Committee.
-Beyond his committee responsibilities, he was appointed by the Governor of Colorado to serve on the inaugural Colorado Statewide Middle Income Housing Authority Board.
-Additionally, he sits on the board of directors for indieDwell, whose mission is to revolutionize the building industry by producing dwellings that better occupant health and well-being, improve the health of the environment and empower community.
-LiFari also serves on the NAHRO Board of Governors and as Chair of the National NAHRO Community Revitalization and Development Committee.
-In these roles, LiFari addresses a broad range of issues including affordable housing policy, economic vitality of cities and more.
-LiFari is a past Terry J. Stevenson Fellow at the Common Sense Institute and is frequently invited to showcase his expertise in affordable housing through local and national speaking engagements including panel discussions and podcasts.
+Beyond his work with Maiker Housing Partners, LiFari is currently using his expertise to provide strategic guidance to Rocky Mountain Partnership, a collective impact model, as Co-Chair of their Steering Committee.
+Additionally, he was appointed by the Governor of Colorado to serve on the inaugural Colorado Statewide Middle Income Housing Authority Board and was recently appointed Vice Chair.
+LiFari is the recipient of the 2023 NAHRO Outstanding Professional of The Year Award, and past Chair of the National NAHRO Community Revitalization and Development Committee.
+LiFari is the current 2023 Housing Fellow and past Terry J. Stevenson Fellow at the Common Sense Institute and is frequently invited to showcase his expertise in affordable housing through local and national speaking engagements including panel discussions and podcasts.

 LiFari is a graduate of the Maryland Institute College of Art.
 He earned his MFA from Queens College and his MBA from the Florida Institute of Technology.